Elleined/junit-mockito-notes/README.md

 ###### then family methods thenReturn(), thenThrow(), and thenAnswer(), are used when you want to define the return value of mock object method is called.

 # Mockito argument matchers
-- Used for behavior verifications without needing to supply the real arguments and also if the argument are not that important for the test to work.
+- Used for behavior verifications without needing to supply the real arguments.

 - Used in replace of argument for you to call the method without the valid parameter.
 Usually used if parameter is not important for testing.

 ### Argument Matcher methods
 `T any()`:  Any object.
 `T any(Class<T> clazz)`: Any object of given type.

+###### Note: Argument matchers should be supplief in all arguments.
+###### Note: Strictly use only for arguments.

 # Mockito Annotations
 - **@Mock**: is also the same as mock().